Y Combinator issues a request for geo-engineering startups because climate change is real and we’re all going to die

 “I’ve been thinking about this over the past year or so.
 [And I] keep meeting really smart people, and the situation keeps seeming to get more dire.
 This isn’t anyone’s plan A, but we seem to totally be failing at curbing emissions fast enough,” wrote Y Combinator partner Sam Altman, in an email.
 “If one talented group of people decided to take this seriously and work on one of these ideas, I’d be delighted.
 We have good luck with RFS’s that sound extremely ambitious in the past.
 I believe you have to set out very ambitious goals, and think about what’s at the edge of possible, in order to get significant breakthroughs to happen.”

-Limiting the damage caused by climate change, global net human-caused emissions of carbon dioxide (CO2) would need to fall by about 45% from 2010 levels by 2030, reaching ‘net zero’ around 2050 — meaning that any remaining emissions would need to be balanced by removing CO2 from the air.
-No government is anywhere near achieving this goal and certainly not the world’s most populous and most polluting nations — including the U.S., India, and China.
+Limiting the damage caused by climate change, global net human-caused emissions of carbon dioxide (CO2) would need to fall by about 45 percent from 2010 levels by 2030, reaching “net zero” around 2050 — meaning that any remaining emissions would need to be balanced by removing CO2 from the air.
+No government is anywhere near achieving this goal, and certainly not the world’s most populous and most polluting nations — including the U.S., India and China.

 Indeed, the response from the current U.S. administration seems to be “smoke ’em if you got ’em.”